mverboom/asker/Readme.md

 **Text to display**

-This is the text to display.
-Variable substitution is applied to the text.
-It is also possible to use HTML code in the text.
+The text that is shown on the button.

 **Example**

-Show text This is a test

-`item[] = text{},"This is a test"`

-Show text Hi with the name of the user in italic from the variable USER read in the previous screen.
+Go to the runcommand screen when the user presses the button Run Command

-`item[] = text{},"Hi <i>%USER%</i>"`
+`item[] = button{scr:runcommand},Run Command`

-#### input
+#### checkbox

-Input will show a free form input field in which the user can fill out text.
-The text will be assigned to a variable which can be used in another screen.
+A checkbox will create a checkbox with text the user can select (or not).

 **Options**

 *var* (mandatory)

-This is the name of the variable the input of the user will be assigned to.
+This is the name of the variable the selection of the user will be assigned to.

-*size* (optional)

-Defaults to 30.

-The size in number of characters for the input field.

-*id* (optional)

-Assign an id to the item that can be referenced from a cascading style sheet for formatting.

-**Text to display**
+*val* (mandatory)

-This text will be prepended to the input box.
-This text can contain variables that will be expanded.
+If the user checks the checkbox, this value will be assigned to the variable.
+This value will not be shown to the user.

-**Example**

-Ask the user's name and assign it to variable USER.

-`item[] = input{var:%USER%},"Enter your name:"`

-#### password

-Password will show a input field for a password.
-The password will be assigned to a variable which can be used in another screen.

-**Options**

-*var* (mandatory)

-This is the name of the variable the input of the user will be assigned to.

-*size* (optional)

-Defaults to 10.

-The size in number of characters for the input field.

 *id* (optional)